freedib/lldbmi2/README.md

 No support for Non-stop debugging, Multi-process debugging and Reverse debugging until LLDB support them.

 # To do
-Finalize attaching to a process
-Implement gdb command -stack-list-arguments
+fix bug in -break-insert messages attaching to a process (seems to work anyway) fix bug in -gdb show language. should return c instead of auto (seems to work anyway) fix bug in -data-evaluate-expression. alway return 8 actually (used when drilling in frames) Implement gdb command -stack-list-arguments